dc42/OrmerodWebControl/README.md

 OrmerodWebControl
 =================

+== THIS SOFTWARE IS OBSOLETE!
+The recommended replacement is https://github.com/chrishamm/DuetWebControl. ==

 Web Control Interface for the RepRapPro Ormerod

 To install, download this repository as a zip file and extract all the files and subfolders in OrmerodWebControl-master into the www directory on the SD card.
 File README.md is not needed on the SD card and may be deleted if desired.